Summary of Business and Significant Accounting Policies

 Services are sometimes provided despite a customer arrangement not yet being finalized.
 In these cases, revenue is deferred until arrangements are finalized or in some cases until cash is received.
 The cumulative revenue deferred for each arrangement is recognized in the period the revenue recognition criteria are met.
 The following revenue recognition policies define the manner in which the Company accounts for specific transaction types:

 Revenue is primarily derived from supplying contingent staff to the Company’s customers or providing other services on a time and material basis.
 Contingent staff primarily consist of contingent workers working under a contract for a fixed period of time or on a specific customer project.
 Revenue is also derived from permanent placement services, which is generally recognized after placements are made and when the fees are not contingent upon any future event.
-Our technology outsourcing services, from our quality assurance business, which was sold in the fourth quarter of fiscal 2017, provided pre- and post- production development support, testing, and customer support to companies in the mobile, gaming, and technology devices industries.
+Our technology outsourcing services provided pre- and post- production development support, testing, and customer support to companies in the mobile, gaming, and technology devices industries.

 Reimbursable costs, including those related to travel and out-of-pocket expenses, are also included in Net revenue, and equivalent amounts of reimbursable costs are included in Cost of services.